Adventure starts here

 Local customs

-• Speak quietly on public transport and in restaurants; loud phone calls are frowned upon.
+• Speak softly on public transport; phone calls are discouraged.

-• Remove shoes when entering traditional ryokan, some temples, and private homes; follow signage.
+• Remove shoes when entering traditional ryokan, some temples, and certain restaurants; follow signs.

-• Tipping is not customary; polite refusal or leaving a small token is awkward.
+• Tipping is not customary; a polite “arigatō” (thank you) or simple bow is enough.

-• Taxis: Safe and reliable but expensive; drivers typically won’t speak English—have your destination written in Japanese.
+• Taxis are reliable but more expensive; drivers generally won’t speak much English—have destination written in Japanese.

 Safety

-• Osaka is generally very safe; use normal urban caution (watch belongings in crowded areas).
+• Osaka is generally safe; use normal urban precautions (watch belongings, avoid poorly lit areas late at night).

 Insider tips